rosklyar/card-assigner/README.md

 Requests for adding cards can be called in multithreading environment.
 State of users service can store in memory.
 We can use next scenario as test for the system:
-- Generate cards randomly for defined set of users from n threads until all users finish album.
+- Generate cards randomly for defined list of users from n threads until all users finish album.